Orthopaedic virtual fracture clinic (Broomfield Hospital)

 Blood normally flows quickly through veins, and does not normally clot.
 Blood flowing in the leg veins is helped along by movements, because muscle action squeezes the veins.
 Whilst your leg is immobilised you will find it difficult to have a full range of movement you are used to and may potentially be at risk of a DVT.

-Treatment will reduce the risk of developing a DVT or PE by around half but does not completely remove the risk.
+Medication will reduce the risk of developing a DVT or PE by around half but does not completely remove the risk.
 If you develop any signs of DVT and PE as list below despite being on treatment you should see urgent medical attention or call 111.

 What happens if I don’t need medication?

-When you have a DVT the blood flow in the vein is partially or completely blocked depending on the width of the clot.
+When you have DVT the blood flow in the vein is partially or completely blocked depending on the width of the clot.
 A calf vein is the common site for a DVT.
 A thigh vein is less commonly affected.
 Rarely, other deep veins in the body form clots.

 The affected area of the blood clot may become swollen or painful, and possibly turn red as the flow of the blood is blocked.
 You may also develop oedema, which is the build-up of fluid in the skin tissues surrounding the clot.
 If the clot is somewhere other than in your leg, there may be no physical signs of DVT.

 Sometimes a DVT occurs for no apparent reason, and it becomes more common with age.
-Each year one in every 1,000 people in the UK is affected by DVT.
+Each year, one in every 1,000 people in the UK is affected by DVT.

-Reducing the Risk of DVT if you are treated in a splint or a cast and not weight bearing through it.
+Reducing the risk of DVT if you are treated in a splint or a cast and not weight bearing through it.

 The risk of blood clots and plaster casts